ripsawridge/site/site/contents/_cma/2014/dent_dherens.md

 location:
   - Ailefroide
   - Dent d'Herens
+elevation:
+  # Only counting Dent d'Herens
+  - 2700
 ---

 It was great to see Pete again!
 I drove to Geneva, a little worn out by heavy